mokjaemin/Python/README.md

-# Python files which is made for fun
+# Python files for fun